 About the Listing:

-Winning bids will offer investors the right to receive cash flows deriving both from the already-produced 4,500+ tracks included in the catalogue, as well as from new productions or songs that Sundance Music ApS will acquire throughout the deal horizon.
+Purchasing shares to this catalogue will give investors the right to receive passive cash flows deriving from the already-produced tracks included within the catalogue as well as for future tracks which will get included during the listing term.

 Good things to know

 Ever Ever Music GmbH & Co KG Is an Independent German record label and management agency.
 Operating within the music Industry since 2011 and based in Saarland, Germany, Ever Ever has gained experience working with a variety of music genres from artists performing in both German and English, with a broad portfolio of established and new upcoming artists who have benefited from the growth in streaming and discoverability in social media platforms.
 The music label operates in one of the biggest music markets in the world, which has experienced strong growth over the last 10 years.

 What are the major songs included in the catalogue?